ErikAndSmokey/FiberPhix/README.md

 # FiberPhix
-Python fiber photometry data analysis tool.
+Python fiber photometry data collection tool.
 READS TDT TANK FILES.

 #FiberPhixDAT_MainInfo: pulls all the main stream and epoc info (i.e., the names of the streams/epoc) for entry into the 'user values' spreadsheet (GUI to come...).